 “We’ve seen a lot of beneficial elements with the CEP program, such as not having to worry about students receiving a cheese sandwich,” said Whisman.
 “It reduces the bias with the free and reduced status but it does cause a lot of confusion so we need to educate teachers on the specific differences.”

-Participating schools do not require families of students to fill out household application to eat free.
+Participating schools do not require families of students to fill out household applications to eat free.
 It is important to note that students attending CEP schools do not automatically receive the free and reduced lunch status; they must separately apply.
-In Fayette County, 52% of schools are part of CEP program.
+In Fayette County, 52% of schools are part of the CEP program.